Jaskowicz1/fdr-remake/README.md

 admin_role=<role_id>
 ```

-Look at the section below for more information on the config.

 From here, you can do `./fdr` and you should see FDR up and running!
 If everything went well, FDR should have sent a message in your Factorio and Discord chat!

----

 ## Configuration Information